 Buying a musical instrument

 While renting seems like the obvious choice for beginners, buying a musical instrument may be easier than you think.
 The internet has made it so much easier to find a musical instrument for sale.
-In addition to this, another option is buying used musical instruments instead of brand new.
+In addition to this, another option is buying used musical instruments instead of brand new ones.
 Musical instruments don’t lose their value over time.
 You can find a used musical instrument in excellent condition minus the hefty price tag.
 You could also get instrument wraps from websites such as Rockskins, or similar others to get the used instrument revamped.

 Surely the main advantage of buying brand-new is that the instrument is in perfect condition.
 Nevertheless, used musical instruments can be just as good.
 Before considering buying a used musical instrument, keep the following tips in mind: